e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 )
 console = Console(theme=custom_theme)
 ```
-### Retrieve assistant
+### 4.2 Retrieve assistant
-We call the assistant using its ID.
-Then we use the OpenAI API to retrieve the assistant.
+We call the assistant using its ID and use the OpenAI API to retrieve the assistant.
+Don't forget to save assistant's ID, OpenAI API key and E2B API key as environment variables.

 ```python
 load_dotenv()